ARBatchelor/TNO/README.md

 Developed in Python v3.10

 ## Installation
 Make sure PySimpleGUI is installed, more information can be found [here](https://pysimplegui.com/).
+'Free trail' can be selected when running PySimpleGUI for the first time to start a free period of 30 days, for longer use a registered account is required.
 Clone the repository

 To run the application, execute `main.py`